myhre062/matplotlib-challenge/README.md

 - Outliers, while highlighted, require further investigation to understand their causes.

-For a more comprehensive understanding of the data, it is recommended to perform additional statistical tests and consider a broader range of drug regimens and biological variables.
+For a more comprehensive understanding of the data, it is recommended to perform additional statistical tests and consider other biological factord.